JoDehli/PyLoxone/README.md

 ```

 The commands for each entity can be found in the structure file.
 You can download it from the [Loxone Hompage](https://www.loxone.com/dede/kb/api/).

+### Example 3 with a TextInput

+The TextInput Virtual Input in the Miniserver enables some neat advanced applications.
+The Audioserver for example, has limited API-support.
+For example, if you want to switch presets from Home Assistant, this is not possible using the traditional Audio Player API interface.

+A neat way around this, is by adressing the Audio Player block's API Connector using a VTI (Virtual Text Input).
+This enables all of the block's functionality in Home Assistant.

+First, create a

  ### How do you get the uuid?
 You can get the uuid from your loxone setup by visit the folowing site with your prefered browser: